 Yes, Metaverse has a very bright future.
 A lot of people, especially millennials are already fond of existing virtual reality games.
 Features like digital asset commerce and ownership, remote working, and social interaction make it a compelling idea.

-The vision for metaverse is a long-term sustainable virtual ecosystem.
+The vision is a long-term sustainable virtual ecosystem.
 It does not just have a future for itself, but it will also redefine and improvise our behavior, economy, digital industry, entertainment industry, learning methodology, business models, and much more.

 Negatives of Metaverse